mankinskin/demo-workspaces/README.md

 # demo-workspaces
-A list minimal and complete showcases of fully functional memory tools
+A list of minimal and complete showcases of fully functional memory tools